 In terms of modelling this category of CE interventions, technological changes that increase material efficiency in production can be represented as a reduction in technical coefficients (see, for instance, Cimpan et al., 2023).
 Different studies, however, make varying assumptions regarding whether material efficiency gains can be obtained without any additional expenditure in other services, such as consulting or research & development, or higher investment in fixed capital.

 Meyer et al. (2007) simulate the effect of a linear increase in material efficiency in production in Germany over a period of 11 years, causing an increase in expenditure in consulting costs and investment in fixed capital worth six years in material cost savings.
 Wiebe et al. (2019) assume that reduction in material costs are completely offset by increased research & development expenditure, thus keeping total demand constant.
 Donati et al. (2020), who do not include any compensating increase in technical coefficients from consulting or increased investment, find a negative impact on modelled socio-economic variables considered.
 In contrast, Meyer et al. (2007) and Wiebe et al. (2019) find positive impacts.
-An unexpected result given th demand-driven nature of all three models.
+An unexpected result given that all three models share a common demand-driven approach, highlighting once again that differences in assumptions regarding changes in technical coefficients associated with the CE intervention can alter direction of results.

 In supply-driven CGE models, costless material efficiency gains would be expected to stimulate economic growth and employment due to lower prices.
 For example, Hatfield-Dodds et al. (2017) model a reduction in the raw material required in several sectors ( forestry; non-metallic minerals; iron and steel; non-ferrous metals; chemicals, rubber and plastics) which, in isolation, would lead to a 8.8% increase in GDP relative to the baseline.
 However, the macroeconomic ‘closure ’rules adopted are important.
 Contrary to Hatfield-Dodds et al. (2017), Ross et al.’s (2023) modelled closure allows for the emergence of involuntary unemployment and find small negative socio-economic impacts of a costless 15% decrease in intermediate input use by the construction sector (between -0.16% and -0.86%, in terms of employment, and between -0.23% and -0.98%, in terms of GDP).